Updated August 16, 2023

 Limit the Scrolling Area

-In a general spreadsheet, the user can move around anywhere in the worksheet.
-However, sometimes we need to restrict the access of the user to specific areas.
+The user can move around in a general spreadsheet anywhere in the worksheet.
+However, sometimes we need to restrict the user’s access to specific areas.

 Step 1: Open the Workbook you want to restrict.

-Step 2: Press ALT + F11 which is the shortcut key to open the VBA editor.
+Step 2: Press ALT + F11, the shortcut key, to open the VBA editor.
 It will show the VBA Editor window.

-Step 4: Select the Sheet1 and press F4, which will open the Sheet Properties window.
+Step 4: Select Sheet 1 and press F4 to open the Sheet Properties window.

 Step 5: Find the ScrollArea in this toolbox.

-Type the area (range) in the worksheet you want to give them access to.
+Type the area (range) in the worksheet to which you want to give them access.
 I have mentioned A1 to G20 in the below image.

 Step 6: Close the VBA Editor window and Save the workbook.
 Now the user cannot move beyond the selected cells.
 We have limited the access of rows to the users.

 - The shortcut key to hide rows is Ctrl + 9.
-Use horizontal number keypad.
+Use a horizontal number keypad.

-- We can specify any type of range in the scroll area to limit the access.
+- We can specify any range in the scroll area to limit access.

-- Once the rows are hidden we can unhide at any point in time.
+- Once the rows are hidden, we can unhide them at any time.

-This has been a guide to Row Limit in Excel.
-Here we discuss the Row Limit in Excel and how to use the Row Limit in Excel along with practical examples and downloadable excel template.
+This has been a guide to Row Limits in Excel.
+Here we discuss the Row Limit in Excel and how to use Row Limit in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –